 The Gambia is a place where summer never ends.
-It is all-year-round destination located on comfortable flying distance from major European destinations and capitals in Europe.
-It is the kind of holiday destination, which is suitable for every type of vacation, whether it is a summer vacation for the entire family, an adventurous trip for students and young people, long winter holidays for retirees, a romantic getaway for honeymooners or an educational & volunteering group experience.
+It is an all-year-round destination located within comfortable flying distance from major European destinations and European capitals.
+It is the kind of holiday destination suitable for every type of vacation, whether it is a summer vacation for the entire family, an adventurous trip for students and young people, a long winter holiday for retirees, a romantic getaway for honeymooners or an educational & volunteering group experience.

-It is different than many African countries.
-It is a small, quiet, affordable land of smiling people, where many travellers feel like at home.
-The wonderful nature, wildlife, rich culture and traditions, interesting but painful history, colourful villages and above all friendly, hospitable people who are always willing to help.
+It is different from many African countries.
+It is a small, quiet, affordable land of smiling people where many travellers feel at home.
+The wonderful nature, wildlife, rich culture and traditions, interesting but painful history, colourful villages and above all, friendly, hospitable people who are always willing to help.

 So, here are 5 misconceptions about off-season in The Gambia: